 ~Becky Franks, Cancer Support Community (CSC) Montana

-Allowing an intern to take ownership of a project from start to finish not only saves you and your organization valuable time and resources but also gives the student a real-life project to add to their resume.
+Not only does this leave much needed time to for you to build better relationships, but allowing an intern to take ownership of a project from start to finish also gives the student a real-life project to add to their resume.
 CSC hires interns for five months at a time – just enough to get the project done, without expanding the job requirements much past a semester.

 What about paying them?